Learn the basics of the stock market, including types of stocks, market functions, and key terms relevant to new investors.

 Market Makers: Provide liquidity by quoting buy and sell prices.

-Market indices such as Sensex and Nifty 50 track the performance of select stocks, offering a snapshot of market health.
+Market indices such as the BSE Sensex and NSE Nifty 50 track the performance of select stocks listed on their respective exchanges, providing an overview of broader market trends.

 Stock investment involves buying shares to generate returns through price appreciation, dividends, or both.
-Approaches include:
+Investors can approach stock investment in different ways:

 Direct Investment: Buying individual stocks via brokers.